Xingjian508/Glowing-STP-Reader/README.md

 # Parallel Plane Analyzer for STEP Files

-This Python program allows us to analyze and explore parallel planes within STEP files.
+HI EVERYONE!
+I wrote this program that allows us to analyze and explore objects within STEP files.
 It uses the `steptools` library for working with STEP files, while enabling us to extract, categorize, and do numerical operations with 3D objects taken from the file.

 ## Features